rackspace/rack/docs/configuration.rst

 After downloading the binary on Windows, you can immediately run it.

-We recommend that you rename the executable to ``rack.exe``, copy it to a location outside of your Downloads folder (e.g. C:\\tools) and add that location to your PATH.
+We recommend that you copy it to a location outside of your Downloads folder (e.g. C:\\tools) and add that location to your PATH.
 You must open a new command prompt after modifying the PATH variable.

 1. Create a new directory for command line tools, if you don't already have one, e.g. C:\\tools.
-2. Copy rack-windows-amd64.exe to that directory and rename it to rack.exe.
+2. Copy rack.exe to that directory
 3. Add the directory to your user's PATH environment variable, e.g. ``setx path "%path%;C:\tools"`` or press the Windows key, type "set env", select "Edit environment variables for your account", select the PATH user variable and append ";C:\\tools" to the value and save your changes.
 4. Open a new command prompt after modifying the PATH variable.